bevyengine/bevy/examples/README.md

 [Load glTF](../examples/3d/load_gltf.rs) | Loads and renders a glTF file as a scene [Orthographic View](../examples/3d/orthographic.rs) | Shows how to create a 3D orthographic view (for isometric-look in games or CAD applications)
-[Parallax Mapping](../examples/3d/parallax_mapping.rs) | Demonstrates use of a normal map and depth map for parallax mapping [Parenting (Flat)](../examples/3d/parenting_flat.rs) | Demonstrates parent->child relationships and relative transformations with a flat code structure.
+[Parallax Mapping](../examples/3d/parallax_mapping.rs) | Demonstrates use of a normal map and depth map for parallax mapping [Parenting](../examples/3d/parenting.rs) | Demonstrates parent->child relationships and relative transformations.
-[Parenting (Nested)](../examples/3d/parenting_nested.rs) | Demonstrates parent->child relationships and relative transformations with a nested code structure.
+[Parenting (Flat)](../examples/3d/parenting_flat.rs) | Demonstrates parent->child relationships and relative transformations with a flat code structure.
 [Physically Based Rendering](../examples/3d/pbr.rs) | Demonstrates use of Physically Based Rendering (PBR) properties [Render to Texture](../examples/3d/render_to_texture.rs) | Shows how to render to a texture, useful for mirrors, UI, or exporting images
 [Screen Space Ambient Occlusion](../examples/3d/ssao.rs) | A scene showcasing screen space ambient occlusion